Fiducial marker: Printed circuit boards

 Using three fiducials enables the machine to determine PCB offset in both the X and Y axes, as well as to determine if the board has rotated during clamping, allowing the machine to rotate parts to be placed to match.
+Fiducials are a key component of the Gerber file that is used in the manufacture of circuit boards on a SMT line.
 Such fiducials are also called global fiducials.

 Global fiducials are also used in conjunction with stencil printing.
 Without them the printer would not print the solder paste in exact alignment with the pads.

 Parts requiring a very high degree of placement precision, such as ball grid array packages, may have additional local fiducials near the package placement area of the board to further fine-tune the targeting.
 Local fiducial, however, cannot be used in the stencil printing process.

 Conversely, low end, low-precision boards may only have two fiducials, or use fiducials applied as part of the screen printing process applied to most circuit boards.
 Some very low-end boards may use the plated mounting screw holes as fiducials, although this yields very low accuracy.

 For prototyping and small batch production runs, the use of a fiducial camera can greatly improve the process of board fabrication.
 By automatically locating fiducial markers, the camera automates board alignment.
 This helps with front to back and multilayer applications, eliminating the need for set pins.